 Base rental income, together with the additional monthly rental payable every December and contractual rent increments, as well as the income from key money are recognized on a straight-line basis over the lease term.
 Our revenue from providing services to the shopping malls in which we hold majority ownership interests and control are consolidated in our consolidated financial statements.
-Therefore, to the extent reflected in our consolidated financial statements other investors in these shopping malls pay to us.
+Therefore, to the extent reflected in our consolidated financial statements, this item solely corresponds to the amounts other investors in these shopping malls pay to us.